ric355/UltiboAutoUploader/README.md

 This app contains a web server and uses a telnet session to prod the Raspberry Pi, running an Ultibo application with the ShellUpdate unit enabled, into downloading and installing a new kernel.
+Note this application is not intended to replace a proper telnet session.
+It is only intended to provide for kernel updating or rebooting the device.

 The Pi must be configured with a SHELL_UPDATE_HTTP_SERVER= setting in cmdline.txt which points at the host that is running this software.